Indiana Firebirds: Indiana Firebirds (2001–2004)

 On October 19, 2000, the Firebirds announced they would be relocating to Indianapolis.
 After the move, the Firebirds competed in the Central Division of the AFL's American Conference.
 The Firebirds were not as successful in Indianapolis as they were in Albany, missing the playoffs twice in four seasons after having made the playoffs in all but two of their first 11 seasons.

 The 2004 Firebirds just missed the playoffs after a disappointing 0–5 start.
 However, they finished the season winning eight of their last eleven games and were considered by some a potential contender for the 2005 Arena Bowl championship led by 2004 Rookie of the Year quarterback Zachary Paget.

 However, in early September 2004, Firebirds owner Dave Lageschulte announced that his company, Lags Football LLC, would cease all business operations for the Firebirds.
 Lageschulte had been actively, but unsuccessfully, pursuing local investors to purchase the Firebirds since he had assumed ownership in 2002.

 On September 20, 2004, the date of the announced sales deadline, the Arena Football League announced the termination of the Firebirds franchise and that the players would be made available to continuing AFL teams in a dispersal draft.
 However, within the week the team was purchased by Scott and Todd Hines, who run H3 Sportsgear, a sportsgear company based in Indianapolis.
 With AFL approval, it was hoped that the Firebirds could remain operational in Indianapolis.
 However, this bid floundered due to concerns that the low sale price would devalue the worth of the other 18 franchises.
 The former Firebirds players were made available in the dispersal draft conducted on October 14, 2004, marking the end of one of the AFL's longest-running franchises.

 Resurrection of the Albany Firebirds name

 After the move of the Albany Firebirds AFL franchise to Indiana, an AF2 team called the Albany Conquest took to the field to replace the arena football void left by the departure of the Firebirds.
 After eight seasons and troubles with fielding a winning team in recent seasons, Conquest owner Walter Robb contemplated shutting down the Conquest franchise.
 Then, on Friday, October 3, 2008, Robb announced the return of the team for the 2009 season but renamed as the Albany Firebirds in the hopes of "re-branding" the team.

+Multiple reports in late September 2023 indicated that a team bearing the Albany Firebirds brand would play in the 2024 season.
+Ownership would not confirm nor deny the reports but stated that there would be an arena football team in Albany in 2024, either in the revived AFL or the Indoor Football League.
+On October 2, 2023, the Albany Firebirds were officially announced to be joining the AFL.